acornejo/knockout-extras/README.md

 # Knockout Extras

-Includes several knockout extra's that I've found useful.
+Includes several knockout extra's that I've found useful, and has no dependencies.
+The minified library is 3.3kb, and less than 1kb gzip'ed.

 ## Dirty Flag